-When Fox Sports recently ranked the best and worst front offices in football from No. 1 to No. 32, the Buffalo Bills came in near the bottom of the heap at No. 29.
+For example, when Fox Sports ranked the best and worst front offices in football from No. 1 to No. 32 in 2017, the Buffalo Bills came in near the bottom of the heap at No. 29.
 While giving examples of the team’s management dysfunction, Fox Sports reported that the Bills’ general manager — normally in charge of personnel matters — wasn’t even aware that coach Rex Ryan had been fired until owner Terry Pegula told him so.

 Know good people — and know when to walk away from them.

 According to Fortune, one of Jerry Jones’ first moves after buying the Cowboys in the late 1980s was to fire iconic coach Tom Landry and hire Jones’ old college teammate Jimmy Johnson as head coach.
 The switch went on to define the franchise, which is now the world’s most valuable team.
 Sometimes, however, loyalties can blind owners.
 Take Indianapolis, for example.
 According to Fox Sports, Colts owner Jim Irsay was among the last people in town with any faith in the team’s coach and GM.
 Unfortunately for fed-up fans, he also has the final say.